kaihuchen/articles/Deployment/index.md

 ## The *Big-bang* Transition

+Given the rapid progress of the GenAI technology, and the amazing capabilities that it exhibits, it is tempting for enterprises to take the leap to replace exist enterprise softwares with GenAI solutions.

+One way to do this is to adopt the "big-bang" approach, which involves an sudden transition from old systems to the new GenAI solution.

-If the enterprise function that you want to upgrade is mission-critical and large-scale, then you need to be keenly aware of the following pitfalls:
+However, if the enterprise function that you want to upgrade is mission-critical and large-scale, then you need to be keenly aware of the following pitfalls:

-- Adopting the "big-bang" transition, which involves an sudden transition from old systems to the new GenAI solution.
 Unfortunately this approach bear high level of risks with cataspheric disruption of services.
 Any major change of such enterprise software requires careful planning in implementation and roll-out.
 GenAI chatbots is no exception, and it also poses some special consideration for the following reasons:
   - Lack of reliability, due to:
     - Lack of diversity
     - Undertrained